quinnoth/CurlyPager/README.md

 2. Adjust the web.config to point to your SMTP host (like gmail) with the correct credentials.
 3. Change your scripts to just call the service to send an email, e.g. curl "http://curlypager.foo.com/email/?subject=ERROR%20Backup%20Failed&body=From%20Host%20-%20dc1.foo.com"

+The application uses log4net for logging.
+You can find the configuration for the logging in the web.config.

 # What's next
 * It'd be nice to send out SMS/Push notifications.
 Perhaps controllers will be added for Twilio support and other services.
-* Adding more capabilites for messages might be useful.
+* Adding more capabilites for message content might be useful.